This law gives pregnant employees the right to obtain reasonable workplace accommodations and time off for pregnancy-related medical conditions.

 If you are experiencing your rights being violated for pregnancy disability leave, please contact the California employment attorneys at Ottinger Employment Lawyers today.

 We handle these cases on a contingency fee basis, so there is no fee unless we win.

-What Rights do I Have if I Become Pregnant?
+What Rights At Work Do I Have if I Become Pregnant?